unt-libraries/django-premis-event-service/docs/source/installation.rst

 5. Visit http://127.0.0.1:8000/admin/ in a web browser and log in using your superuser credentials.

-6. Continue to :doc:`first_steps` to begin setting up Agents.
+6. Continue to :doc:`administration` to begin setting up Agents.